 I was a latecomer to the Dexter series and, curiosity piqued, I read what I thought was a series of seven books.
 Turns out to be eight, and I needed to wait a short while for the publication of the last.
 Annoying to a reader who read seven consecutively all the way through, but an interesting exercise in comparing the books to the show.

-There are differences between the books and series — and I had no reason to worry about reading and watching simultaneously as aside from the first title the books approach a different tangent.
+There are differences between the books and series — and I had no reason to worry about reading and watching simultaneously as aside from the first title, the books approach a different tangent.
 There are as many similarities as there are differences, and someone can enjoy both without interfering with the other.

 Having said all that, I will add something I rarely say.
 I prefer the series.
 This is not to belittle the books or the writer.
 Usually, I’d chose a book over a filmed adaptation or like them equally, but the series lasted for so long it explored Dexter’s personality to a greater depth and questioned many more issues.
 The books are lighter, although the series portrays a serial killer who delivers a quicker and cleaner death.
-The books aren’t explicit but delivers a far different scenario — the Dexter of the books likes to play a little.
+The books aren’t explicit but deliver a far different scenario — the Dexter of the books likes to play a little.
 What I disliked most from the books was the paranormal aspects added to one story and the suggested evolution of the ‘Dark Passenger’.
 This appeared to provide an excuse and a pardon for every killer’s behaviour.
 I also disliked Dexter the most in book seven and in a way I’ve never disliked the character on screen.
 Television Dexter developed, became far more multi-layered than the book version.
 What’s not to prefer?
-Still, as always there would be no series without the books, without the writer.
-It’s too easy to watch television forgetting without the writer there is nothing.
+Still, as always, there would be no series without the books, without the writer.
+It’s too easy to watch television, forgetting without the writer there is nothing.